 Enteric Nervous System

-It is formed with parasympathetic fibers from the vagus and sympathetic fibers from the prevertebral ganglia and is located within the lining of the gastrointestinal tract.
+The enteric nervous system is formed with parasympathetic fibers from the vagus and sympathetic fibers from the prevertebral ganglia and is located within the lining of the gastrointestinal tract.
 The enteric motor neurons act on the intestinal smooth muscles to control peristalsis, while the other neurons control enzymatic secretion.
 The enteric neurons are aggregated in two types of ganglia /plexuses:

-This close proximity may account for the spilling over of visceral pain arising from rapid distension into the cerebrospinal nerve ganglia, resulting in “referred pain” to the skin overlying the affected viscus.
+This close proximity may account for the spilling over of visceral pain arising from rapid distension into the cerebrospinal nerve ganglia, resulting in ‘referred pain’ to the skin overlying the affected viscus.